 As for my career?
 I hope there will be a television product waiting for me once the world goes back to normal.
 If not, any company that would blackball me for outing indecency is not one I care to do business with.”

-Impact Wrestling’s parent company Anthem released statement on the #SpeakingOut movement.
+Impact Wrestling’s parent company Anthem released a statement on the #SpeakingOut movement.
 They stated that any allegations will be taken very seriously.

 At this time we have not heard of any separation between Impact Wrestling and any accused stars.
-We have heard report that Joey Ryan’s time with the company is done, but no official announcement has been made.
+We have heard a report that Joey Ryan’s time with the company is done, but no official announcement has been made.